kmundnic/kmundnic.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an Applied Scientist at Amazon.
+I'm an Applied Scientist at Amazon.

 Earlier this year, I completed my PhD at the [Signal Analysis and Interpretation Lab](https://sail.usc.edu/) (SAIL), University of Southern California (USC).